AntoineSavage/pizzascript/README.md

 # notice how (fac 5) and n were not evaluated here, but quoted
 ```

-### Deep-unquoting function arguments with `'unquoted`
+### Deep-unquoting function arguments with `'unquote`

 Deep-unquoting function arguments is similar to simply unquoting them, except for one main difference

-When unquoting an identifier is not allowed, deep-quoting an identifier will first evaluate the identifier, and then unquote the resulting value.
+While normal-unquoting an identifier is not allowed, deep-unquoting an identifier will first evaluate the identifier, and then unquote the resulting value.
 Deep-unquoting a literal is the same as unquoting it normally

 See section *Unquoting values* for mode details on how to unquote values

 Here is a detailed example:
 ```
 # given:
-(def my_func (func ('deep_unquoted ctx) (x) [ctx x])) (def n 123)
+(def my_func (func 'deep_unquoted (x) x))
+(def n 123)
 (def my_code ['list 0 "" ''a ['list] ['dict] ['fac 5] 'n])